MazdaDrifter/fjot-adventure/README.md

 It is currently in the indev (in development) stage.
 The goal is to include all of the things in the [docs/](./docs) into the game.

 ## Contributing
-If you're new feel free to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you're new here feel free to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Contributors
 - owowoowo, developer/creator